LouisdeBroglie/LouisdeBroglie.github.io/pages/1_all.md

 ---

 Hey!
-I'm Shuai Shao.
-AKA ShrekShao / 狄学长.
+I'm Zhangliuyi.
+LouisdeBroglie / LD.

 I'm a mediocre programmer.
 But I still try to make something before I die.

-I'm now working as a graphics engineer for my fulltime job (to learn, and to prevent from starving), and keep making progress during sparetime on game dev and some 3d related development.
+I'm now working as a distributed storage database engineer for my fulltime job (to learn, and to prevent from starving), and keep making progress during sparetime on realtime processing and blockchain development.

 If daydreaming could work, I hope I could find a girl doing 2D/3D artwork and start a studio as a couple.
 Like those who made Mount N Blade, Temple Run, etc. (Though very unlikely)

-But at least I've got some buddies willing to work together with me at present, they are very promising.
-I should be grateful to them.

-* **Programming:** Web 3D, Games, Graphics, Web
+* **Programming:** JAVA stadard, Spring boot related, python, ACM
-* **Sports:** Soccer, Dortmund
+* **Sports:** Fitness,swimming
-* **Instruments:** Electric Guitar, Clarinet
+* **Instruments:**  nothing